 Most of us are addicted to alcohol on some level when we decide to stop drinking.
 We may not be physically dependent but we are most likely neurologically addicted.
-Even with weekend binge drinking, it is possible to become neurologically addicted.
 If you drink routinely at a similar time under similar circumstances, your brain will learn that it needs alcohol in those situations.
 That could be every day at 5 pm or every Friday and Saturday night.
+Even with weekend binge drinking, it is possible to become neurologically addicted if you repeat the behavior routinely.

 Addiction works on your survival instinct or

 Many people are confused by why it can be so difficult to stop but if you put it in the context of survival instinct I think it’s easier to understand.

 Survival instinct has NOTHING to do with rational thought.

 If you are starving you will kill for food.

 If you are in danger you will run or you’re body will fill with endorphins and you will fight.

 You will instinctively hunger for sex because that’s how we’re wired to keep our species alive.